QuentinPerrier/excel2latexTable_MAC/README.md

 ## How to use this script:

-1.Select your table in Excel and copy it
+1. Select your table in Excel and copy it
-2.Run the script
+2. Run the script
-3.Go to your latex file and do "Paste"
+3. Go to your latex file and do "Paste"

 ## Tip

 Copy the file in a folder whose path is included in your environnement for immediate use.
 For example, I copied the file in the bin folder (/Users/quentin/bin).
-Then I can simple use the terminal and type "bash excel2latex" to run
+Then I can simple use the terminal and type "bash excel2latex" to run the script.

 ## Example of the result: